| Thomas

 and private experience.
 Go look at Kinkade's art at your local

 Kinkade retail outlet and judge for yourself.
+But please don't neglect

 the other galleries in your city.
 Feel free to stride into your